Dieko, From the U.K., Teaching at an Academy in BrusselsBy Krzl Light Nuñes

 April 27, 2021

 Moving on from media work was what led Bridge grad Dieko Adewole, from the U.K., to start anew and build a career in TEFL abroad.
 Currently, she’s an English teacher to kids at an academy and to adult professionals as a freelancer in Brussels, Belgium.
-She fills us in on how a series of jobs led her to land an ESL teaching position, her favorite class activities for children, and how she adjusted to teaching English online when the pandemic began.
+She fills us in on how a series of jobs led her to land an ESL teaching position, her favorite class activities for children, and how she has adjusted to teaching English online.

 Hi, Dieko!
 Can you share a bit about yourself?

 I’m from the U.K. I studied Media Arts, specializing in Documentary Filmmaking for Radio and Television.
 I worked in television for a few years; I started out as a runner and eventually began working in Africa as a TV producer.
 I also did a lot of red carpet shows with Nigerian celebrities and some international ones — it was a lot of fun.

 I was also an au pair in Toulouse, France when I was still in university.
 It was one of the best experiences I’ve had.
 The family was lovely, and although I had no formal teacher training, the children were able to pick up so much from the few weeks I spent there.

 How did you switch to the English teaching field?

 I was in television and although I loved it, I also knew at the back of my mind that I couldn’t carry on like that for much longer — the fast-paced lifestyle and odd hours.
 I wanted something fulfilling but wasn’t sure what.
 I was an au pair one summer and it was great, but I still wasn’t sure about it as a career.
 A childhood friend of mine whose father was an ambassador had finally returned to Belgium after many years living abroad.
 She advised me to come over and that Belgium was a nice place to start something new.